santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/violence.md

 When you take an Injury and happen to survive a violent encounter due to an ally's intervention, you must spend a week resting in a safe place per injury to heal.
 3 injuries means 3 weeks for example.

 After 3 days of receiving injuries, you may move around and act in some debilitated capacity.
 You, however, retain those injuries until you heal.

+## Enemy Morale

+Each enemy has a morale value.
+Roll 2d6 when

+- their leader is shot

+- numbers are halved

+If the result exceeds the sum of their total morale, they flee or surrender.
+Players must choose when their characters commit to either.